mike-s123/MStar-WLAN/README.md

 Initially, the "data" directory needs to be uploaded to the board from the IDE (using the [arduino-esp32fs-plugin](https://github.com/me-no-dev/arduino-esp32fs-plugin)) or via OTA (Utility tab, will require files on the SD Card).

-Uploadable code (MStar-WLAN.ino.esp32.bin) and flash (MStar-WLAN.spiffs.bin) binaries are provided here, which can be flashed using the OTA capability after the initial setup.
+Uploadable code (MStar-WLAN.ino.esp32.bin) and flash (MStar-WLAN.littlefs.bin) binaries are provided here, which can be flashed using the OTA capability after the initial setup.

 The data/ctl/*.csv files are used to define the different controllers. data/csv_file_desc.txt describes the format.